 Just like with drugs, alcohol addiction is also a serious problem.
 As a result of the abuse of the substance, one may suffer various health issues or trigger him or her to commit different kinds of crimes.
-In fact, the high rise in the number of crimes today can be blamed to drug and alcohol addiction.
+In fact, the high rise in the number of crimes today can be blamed for drug and alcohol addiction.
 In order to prevent this problem from getting worse, a solution should be implemented and a decision should be made.
 This is also why addiction treatment programs should be supported and funded.

 Click here for more information.